 We first completed a concept study for the sustainability plan of the neighborhood, which helped the local community win the tender for the plot of water.
 Then we organized a series of community sessions where we presented our sustainability concepts and gathered input on how the community wished to see their future homes.
 We used space&matter’s urban plan to pre-calculate and set the goals for energy demand and consumption for space heating, electricity, and hot water in material passports for each household.

-Residents have started moving into a neighborhood that will use zero gas.
+A model for circularitySchoonschip’s residents have started moving into a neighborhood that should be fully self-sufficient in renewable heat and electricity, water collection and upgrading, and have much lower resource demand than conventional homes.
+The buildings themselves will not only be highly eco-efficient, but also designed in a variety of architectural styles with creative exterior finishing.
+Schoonschip is planned to use zero gas.
 Energy will be produced by 500 solar panels, while heating will be generated by 30 water pumps as well as passive heating from the sun and from the canal water itself.
-A third of the roof surface will be dedicated to a roof garden to help cool down the city in the summer.
-Our spinoff, Spectral, has developed an advanced smart-grid which features local PV production and battery storage.
-The community will be using blockchain technology to exchange the clean energy generated on the houseboat roofs and saved in batteries.
+A third of the roof surface of Schoonschip’s homes will be dedicated to a roof garden to help cool down the city in the summer.
+Our spinoff, Spectral, has developed an advanced smart-grid which features local photo-voltaic power production and battery storage.
+The Schoonschip community will be using blockchain technology to exchange the clean energy generated on the houseboat roofs and saved in batteries.
 The water supply will be separated into white, grey and black water systems.
 Grey (shower) water will be reused.
 Municipal water company Waternet will harvest the black waste water and transport it to a biorefinery to be fermented and converted into energy.

 For more information about this project, please get in touch.